-Even with businesses starting to pick up, the majority of the Australian workforce seems inclined to prefer remote work.
-And this would mean spending more time indoors, which could be detrimental to your health.
+Spending more time indoors than outdoors can be detrimental to your health.
 That's because you'll be missing a key element in holistic self-care: the outdoors.
 Indeed, going outside to improve your overall health is often overlooked.
 Find out below why you mustn't make the same mistake.

 Benefits of Outdoor Time